chdsbd/kodiak/docs/docs/config-reference.md

 Don't wait for in-progress status checks on a PR to finish before updating the branch.

+This setting can speed up merges but increases chance of running extra CI jobs.

 ### `merge.dont_wait_on_status_checks`

 - **type:** `string[]`